Yonkers, New Rochelle and White Plains Family Court Lawyer

-Ms. Jansen has practiced extensively in the Family Courts in Westchester, Putnam, Rockland, Dutchess and Bronx counties over the past twelve years.
+Attorney Karen M. Jansen has practiced extensively in the Family Courts in Westchester, Putnam, Rockland, Dutchess, Orange and Bronx Counties for 20 years.
 She is thoroughly familiar with court practice and procedure and has cultivated countless relationships with other practicing attorneys, all of which allows her to effectively resolve conflicts or litigate them when resolution is not possible.

 Child Support: Child support determinations are based on statutory law known as the Child Support Standards Act.
 The Child Support Standards Act provides a set formula for determining basic child support payments and mandatory add-on costs for expenses such as health insurance premiums, unreimbursed costs such as co-payments and pharmaceutical expenses, as well as child care costs while the custodial parent is working or seeking employment.
-A copy of the 2011 Child Support Standards Act Guidelines Chart can be found at https://www.childsupport.ny.gov/dcse/pdfs/cssa_2011.pdf
+A copy of the 2022 Child Support Standards Act Guidelines Chart can be found at: https://www.childsupport.ny.gov/dcse/pdfs/CSSA.pdf

 In New York both parents are responsible for their children’s support according to their pro rata share of combined parental income.
 Sometimes, though, it is difficult to arrive at a fair determination of true combined parental income.
 Courts are empowered to impute income to non-working or “underemployed” parents in setting child support.
 However, the evidence which must be presented to a Court in order to allow them to impute income must be competently presented.